build-on-aws/content/concepts/amazon-bedrock-golang-getting-started/index.md

 We get the [bedrockruntime.Client](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrockruntime#Client) instance, and create the payload containing the request we need to send Amazon Bedrock (this includes the prompt as well).
 The payload is `JSON` formatted and it's details are well documented here - [Inference parameters for foundation models](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters.html?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-golang-getting-started&sc_geo=mult&sc_country=mult&sc_outcome=acq).

-> For convenience, I created [this helper library](https://github.com/abhirockzz/amazon-bedrock-go-inference-params) that contains Go `struct`s to represent the inference parameters for different models.

 Then, we include the payload in the [InvokeModel](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrockruntime#Client.InvokeModel) call.
 Note the `ModelId` in the call that you can get from the list of [Base model IDs](https://docs.aws.amazon.com/bedrock/latest/userguide/model-ids-arns.html?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-golang-getting-started&sc_geo=mult&sc_country=mult&sc_outcome=acq).
-The `JSON` response is then converted to a `claude.Response` struct.
+The `JSON` response is then converted to a `Response` struct.

 Note that this "workflow" (preparing payload with prompt, marshalling payload, model invocation and un-marshalling) will be common across our examples (and most likely in your applications) going forward with slight changes as per the model/use-case.